THE QUEEN'S WALK

 Opened in 2002,

-the footbridges run both sides of Hungerford (Charing Cross) Railway Bridge and use Isambard Kingdom Brunel's original 1845 buttresses.
+the footbridges run both sides of Hungerford Railway Bridge and use Isambard Kingdom Brunel's original 1845 buttresses.
+The complex design won specialist category in the 2003 Royal Fine Art Commission's Building of the Year Award.
 Walk up the steps over one side and back over the other to see outstanding views of London's famous attractions.
-The complex design won specialist category in the

 The Southbank Centre is the largest single-run arts centre in the world.
 It contains 5 iconic venues; Royal Festival Hall, Queen Elizabeth Hall, Purcell Rooms, Hayward Gallery and

-is a wide-ranging artistic program including classical and world music, rock and pop, jazz, dance, literature and the visual arts.
+music, dance, literature and the visual arts.

 The

 Tate Modern is Britain's national museum of International Modern and Contemporary art.
-Housed in the former Bankside Power Station, designed in the 1940's by architect Sir Giles Gilbert Scott, the galleries and huge turbine hall, thirty-five meters high and 152 meters long, display works from the year 1900 to the present day.
+Housed in the former Bankside Power Station, designed in the 1940's by architect Sir Giles Gilbert Scott, the galleries and huge turbine hall, 35 meters high and 152 meters long, display works from the year 1900 to the present day.
 It is the most visited modern art gallery in the world.

 Opened

-Opened in 2000, the London Millennium footbridge is an ultramodern steel suspension bridge that links the River Thames Southbank to the City of London.
+Southbank to the City of London.
 From Tate Modern, the "blade of light" bridge is aligned to give a spectacular view of St Paul's Cathedral's south facade.

 A